 A homeowner interested in applying for a Preservation Grant should call the appropriate rehabilitation agency.
 The Historical Commission offers preservation grants of up to $30,000 for exterior rehabilitation of owner-occupied homes in association with two non-profit organizations that operate home improvement programs with Community Development Block Grant funds: Homeowner's Rehab, Inc. (280 Franklin Street; 617/868-4858) and Just-A-Start (320 Cambridge Street; 617/494-0444).
 Although the programs differ in minor details, each provides rehabilitation assistance to low and moderate income families by means of low-interest or deferred loans.

 The homeowner should first contact the Historical Commission staff (617/349-4683) for an initial assessment of the structure's eligibility for a grant.
 The appropriate rehabilitation agency with then arrange for a site visit and an interview by a staff member.
 The homeowner must furnish the rehabilitation agency with information necessary to establish the applicant's eligibility for the program.
 The applicant and the staff member determine how the homeowner would use a Preservation Grant once an applicant's eligibility is established.
 After the rehabilitation agency has established an applicant's eligibility and outlined a scope of work, the agency forwards an application to the Commission staff.
 The full Commission will consider the application at its next meeting.
 Grants are awarded for projects that help retain or recover the original architectural integrity of the house.
-Buildings need not be considered historically or architecturally significant to receive a grant.
+Buildings must be considered historically or architecturally significant to receive a grant.